Mount Aloysius College

 Students have collected food donations for regional food banks, involved themselves in Earth Day, practiced the UN Day of Peace, and contributed to Coaches vs. Cancer.
 The Mountie athletic teams have volunteered at a local soup kitchen, worked with Project Bundle Up to get winter coats for children in need, and have gone above and beyond at many different Salvation Army kettle locations during the holidays.

-Mount Aloysius College continually researches employment trends and market demands, adding or changing programs to address the world’s emerging needs.
+Mount Aloysius College continually researches employment trends and market demands, adding to or changing programs to address the world’s emerging needs.

 An even higher level of intellectual inquiry awaits within the MAC Honors Program.
 Throughout honors students’ four years, they get to interact with professors and other peers to hone their skills in critical thinking, persuasive writing, and group leadership.

-NESTLED IN THE ALLEGHANY MOUNTAINS
+NESTLED IN THE ALLEGHENY MOUNTAINS

 Recreational opportunities include cross-country skiing, mountain biking, and intramural sports.
 On campus, a traditional, multi-day competition called the “Mini-Olympics” involves seasoned athletes and bookworms alike.

 The Vox Nova Choral Ensemble, comprised of non-music majors, is renowned for its Baroque and Renaissance selections.
 Under the direction of Nancy Rosenteel Way, Vox Nova made a live recording at the invitation of Pittsburgh radio station WQED, which aired the performance.